About Justin Tomlinson

 After the 2019 General Election, Justin was reappointed Minister of State for Disabled People, Health and Work.
 In Justin's role as a Minister of State, he has launched the National Disability Strategy, which set out 100 immediate commitments supported by £1.6bn of funding to upgrade job support and opportunities, housing and transport.
 Justin has also continuously worked to support people throughout the coronavirus pandemic - first with the Furlough Scheme, which supported over 8.9 million jobs at the peak; and now with the Kickstart Scheme, creating over 120,000 jobs for 16-24 year olds.
 Justin continues to ensure record disability employment and provide opportunities for disabled people.

 Away from politics, Justin is a huge sports fan, particularly football and cricket.
 He regularly watches Swindon Supermarine and Swindon Town, and occasionally plays for the Parliamentary football team.
 He is also a fan of video games and has been involved in supporting the UK Gaming industry, championing its contribution to the UK economy.
-He lives in North Swindon with his wife Katie and young daughter Margot.
+He lives in North Swindon with his wife Katie and young daughters Margot and Clemmie.